[ Skip Main Nav ]

 Please enter a ZIP code to find locations near you.

 With the Bureau of Labor Statistics projecting 22-percent growth in health administration jobs between 2010 and 2020, it’s a good time to earn an education to manage health care.
 The Bachelor of Science in Health Administration with a concentration in Health Management* focuses on factors that matter in hospital administration: leadership theory, facility planning and more.
-Find out why you should get ready for these opportunities in health care with University of Phoenix.
+Speak with an Enrollment Representative to learn how our bachelor’s program prepares you to for the opportunities in health care.

 *In Maryland, the Bachelor of Science in Health Administration has an emphasis in Health Management.